DarthMoulByte/cncnet-ladder-app/README.md

 # CnCNet Ladder App

-A React powered Progressive Web App for the CnCNet Ladder, utilising existing API's from https://github.com/CnCNet/cncnet-ladder-api
+A React powered Progressive Web App for the CnCNet Ladder, utilising existing/new API's from the [CnCNet API (https://github.com/CnCNet/cncnet-ladder-api).

+The project is aimed at delivering a React powered web app for the frontend, replacing the live one using Laravel views & PHP (https://ladder.cncnet.org).

 ## Getting Started